 Moving or cutting structural elements during operational activity can have an impact on the stability of a structure.

 The way and speed in which elements of construction distort or fail depend on the type of structure and how construction materials have been used or combined.
 There may be varying stages or severity of instability or collapse.
 A structural collapse may occur without warning, giving people little or no time to escape.

-In a collapsed structure casualties may be located in voids or spaces, or be trapped under debris.
+In a collapsed structure, casualties may be in voids or spaces, or be trapped under debris.
 The type of structure can provide some indication of the way it has collapsed, and the location of potential voids or spaces.

-For more information on construction methods and materials see BRE building supplementary information.
+For more information on construction methods and materials refer to BRE building supplementary information.

 Patterns of collapse

 Collapse patterns can be categorised as internal, external or total collapse.

 Structural failure causes a floor to fall horizontally onto the floor below.
 The added weight may cause that floor, and subsequent floors, to fail and fall to a lower level, although not always to ground level.
 Pancake collapse can be mistaken for total collapse.

 Where one supporting wall fails, resulting in the roof or floor hinging on the remaining wall creating a triangular void.